 There are daily buses available from Parimpora in Srinagar to Bandipora.
-The fare per person will be approximately Rs.
+The fare per person will be approximate Rs.
 100 to Rs.
 125.

 From Bandipora, there is no bus available and you will have to opt for a shared cab, a Tata Sumo.
-The fare per person from Bandipora will be approximately Rs.
+The fare per person from Bandipora will be approximate Rs.
 350 per person.

 The tourist movement in Gurez valley has increased significantly in the last few years.
 They are planning to start a direct bus from Parimpora in Srinagar to Dawar in Gurez Valley but it is not yet confirmed when will it happen.
 For now, the journey will have to be planned in the way I mentioned above.

 Srinagar to Gurez Valey Taxi Fare

 For a private taxi from Srinagar to Gurez Valley, the total fare would be around Rs.
 10,000 to Rs.
 14,000 for a round trip of 2 days.
 If you want to go until Chakwali, it will be an additional 7k making it a total of Rs.
 21,000 for a 3 days trip.

 For booking a taxi in Srinagar, talk to Faisal at 9596410670.
 He is a great guy and will be able to get you a cab for the lowest possible price.

 If you want to stay in Gurez Valley for a day and explore it beyond Dawar, make sure you are booking either a Sumo or a Bolero.
 The drivers of hatchbacks and cabs like Innova will refuse to go beyond Dawar.